Panmoni/yapbay-api/docs/notes.md

 # YapBay API Notes

-## auto cancel must not happen if mark fiat is paid
+## auto cancel

+must not happen if mark fiat is paid

+if the escrow is funded but mrk fiat paid fails, can't cancel if it has a balance

 cancel trade on-chain?